MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/plan-connect-design-concepts.md

 * In which case, the wizard falls back to using objectGUID as the sourceAnchor attribute.

 * Once the sourceAnchor attribute is decided, the wizard stores the information in your Microsoft Entra tenant.
-The information will be used by future installation of Microsoft Entra Connect.
+The information is used by future installation of Microsoft Entra Connect.

 Once Express installation completes, the wizard informs you which attribute has been picked as the Source Anchor attribute.